 Users are notified when a recipient receives their message.
 If a recipient tries to take an action that's not allowed (such as forwarding a document), the AIP feature blocks the attempt and notifies the sender.

 For compliance reasons, you may have data retention needs, and that's where the Exchange Online Archiving feature comes in handy.
 You can easily create 100 GB archives automatically as users fill them up.
 You can set retention policies to manage the archives without manual intervention.

 When you need to restore a file from an archive, eDiscovery offers a granular view of the archive to make it easy to locate the file to be restored — you don't have to restore an entire archive.
 Files are encrypted as they move between on-premise servers and the cloud.

 Advanced Threat Protection (ATP)

 The Advanced Threat Protection (ATP) feature protects organizations from malicious attacks and malware.

-The ATP feature includes email attachment scanning, URL scanning in email messages and Office documents, and spoofing intelligence in email messages.
-It includes anti-phishing capability to detect when someone attempts to impersonate users or an organization's domain.
+The ATP feature includes email attachment scanning, URL scanning in emails and Office documents, and spoofing intelligence in email messages.
+It includes the anti-phishing capability to detect when someone attempts to impersonate users or an organization's domain.

 The ATP feature also blocks malware in SharePoint, OneDrive, and Microsoft Teams.